Table of Contents[Hide][Show]

 By looking at the directives in the robots.txt file, search engine robots can specify which pages or content paths can or cannot be indexed.
 Bots do not always obey those directives, but there is still value in defining the structure of a robot’s file.

-For an SEO consultant who’s performing a technical audit, the task of auditing and assessing whether a robots.txt file contains the right directives is not easy.
-It should be carefully carried out allowing sufficient time to consider every aspect of the site architecture.
+For an SEO consultant performing a technical audit, auditing and assessing whether a robots.txt file contains the proper directives is not easy.
+It should be carefully carried out, allowing sufficient time to consider every aspect of the site architecture.

 The way I usually advise on the setup and configuration of the robot’s file is by

 - making small annotations of the different website paths throughout the audit.

-- noting down parameters, filters, and fractions that should definitely not be crawled
+- Noting down parameters, filters, and fractions that should not be crawled

-- should have added enough intel to be able to give advice as to the most suitable config for the robots.txt file.
+- I should have added enough intel to be able to advise as to the most suitable config for the robots.txt file.

-One needs to have first-hand experience of the website structure and its features such as faceted navigation, pagination, etc before they can advise on a suitable configuration for the robots.txt file.
+One needs to have first-hand experience of the website structure and its features, such as faceted navigation, pagination, etc, before one can advise on a suitable configuration for the robots.txt file.

 Technical SEO audits are often delivered without much input on the robots.txt file other than general syntax corrections. grab image too

-While it is good correcting the syntax and ensuring that UTF-8 is use, advising on the right configuration for the robots file is key to help maximise crawlability on the site in question.
+While it is good correcting the syntax and ensure that UTF-8 is used, advising on the correct configuration for the robot’s file is critical to help maximize crawlability on the site in question.
 Don’t let robots crawl more than they should.

-I have seen audits where great advice is given as to the need to deindex content deemed as duplicated or thin (eg: e-commerce urls boasting appended parameters), but then no advice is given to help declutter the robots file or even set it up properly with an eye on the taxonomy of the website.
+I have seen audits where great advice is given as to the need to deindex content deemed as duplicated or thin (eg: e-commerce urls boasting appended parameters), but then no advice is provided to help declutter the robots file or even set it up properly with an eye on the taxonomy of the website.

 3. Assessing TTFB (Time to First Byte)

 Google recommends a Server response time under 200 milliseconds.
-People want fast websites and they get frustrated when they have to wait till the page is downloaded.
-Therefore TTFB should be a must to cover in technical seo audits?
+People want fast websites, and they get frustrated when waiting until the page is downloaded.
+Therefore should TTFB be a must to cover in technical seo audits?